The Nakayama Scholars

 In addition to the monetary award, the selected cohort of scholars will engage with Duke faculty and public servants in a variety of fields for mentorship and career exploration.
 The activities and engagement will be driven by the interests and aspirations of each year’s selected scholars.

-The distinguished board of directors and I look forward to working with the inaugural class of Nakayama Scholars as they prepare for their careers using their Duke education in service to society.
+The distinguished board of directors and I enjoy working with the Nakayama Scholars as they prepare for their careers using their Duke education in service to society.